 Reports to: Executive Director

-The senior director of Diversity, Equity & Inclusion leads the Association's Diversity, Equity & Inclusion priorities, provides strategic guidance to the Diversity, Equity, and Inclusion Committee and the Board of Directors, working with the senior director, Leadership and Organizational Development, and the executive director.
-As a member of a broader community they inform the membership in their growth as leaders committed to anti-racist and inclusive practice.
-Their expertise and skill creates a community within and outside of ARL that demonstrates through their actions the commitment to ARL's Guiding Principles and adherence to the Code of Conduct.
+The senior director of Diversity, Equity & Inclusion leads the Association’s Diversity, Equity & Inclusion priorities; works with and provides strategic guidance to the Diversity, Equity, and Inclusion Committee and the Board of Directors; collaborates with the senior director, Leadership and Organizational Development; and reports to the executive director.
+As a member of a broader community the senior director informs the membership in their growth as leaders committed to anti-racist, inclusive, and equitable practice.
+The senior director’s expertise and skill create a community within and outside of ARL that demonstrates through its actions the commitment to ARL's Guiding Principles and adherence to the Code of Conduct.